xyproto/orbiton/README.md

 ### Scala

-For Scala, I'm using this code, to produce a `main.jar` file that can be run directly with `java -jar main.jar`:
+For Scala, this is the code that is used to produce a `main.jar` file that can be run directly with `java -jar main.jar`:

 ```sh
 #!/bin/sh